jaidencode/Unix-Optrix/README.md

 ### Resources
-Files inside `OptrixOS-Kernel/resources` are packed onto the disk image under `/resources`.
+Files inside `OptrixOS-Kernel/resources` are packed onto the SSD disk image `ssd.img` under `/resources`.
 Subdirectories are included as well.
 Even if no resource files are present the `/resources` directory will still be created so it is always available from within the OS.

-The build script now stores these files only inside the disk image.
-They are not copied into the ISO itself, so the running system loads them from the attached disk image under `/resources`.
+The build script now stores these files only inside the SSD image.
+They are not copied into the ISO itself, so the running system loads them from the attached SSD image under `/resources`.

 The repository includes a file `resources/verification.bin` which is written to the disk image.
 During boot the kernel checks this file and